revolist/revogrid-docs/blog/top-5-react-datagrid-libraries-2026.md

 But if your requirement is:

-> We need spreadsheet-like power inside our product UI, without building the whole grid infrastructure ourselves.
+> We need powerful grid interaction inside our product UI, without building the whole grid infrastructure ourselves.

 Then RevoGrid is one of the strongest options in 2026.

 ## 2. Handsontable — best for familiar Excel-like editing

-[Handsontable](https://handsontable.com/docs/react-data-grid/) is one of the most established JavaScript spreadsheet-like data grid components.
+[Handsontable](https://handsontable.com/docs/react-data-grid/) is one of the most established JavaScript data grid components for Excel-like editing.
 It is often the first library teams evaluate when they want users to feel like they are editing a spreadsheet directly inside a web app.

 Its strengths are clear: